Shanghai Dumpling King

 Shanghai Steamed Dumplings or Xiao Long Bao ($5.50 for 10) were pretty big but very tasty.
 After 4 years, they super-sized them.
 This did not make them very authentic.

 Lots of flavorful soup inside and good flavored innards.
+The ones at Monterey Street in 2014 were a bit too sweet.
 These are hard to pick up without puncturing them, so be careful.
 You may want to pick them up by the very top tip.

 The ones in China or at Din Tai Fung in Bellevue are not this big.
 Definitely one of the better ones in the San Francisco Bay Area, don’t try to compare them to Shanghai though.
 We order a second batch and a couple did not have soup inside.
 Hint: The first order was made when the restaurant wasn’t too busy.
 Millbrae’s Shanghai Dumpling Shop has very good Xia Long Bao.